UHDbits/M73-Tiny-OpenCore/README.md

 <div align="center">

-  ### **NOTE: I have not yet gotten Ventura working on this ThinkCentre.
-Once I do get it working, I will immediately upload the config here.
-It will be a debug config, and not everything will be working, especially graphics acceleration.
-If you run Ventura on this ThinkCentre, expect it to be very slow for now.**
+  ### **NOTE: This is an experimental config for macOS 13 Ventura.
+Although it should work fine, you will NOT have graphics acceleration.
+This makes macOS basically unusable because of how slow it is.
+Do not use Ventura on this ThinkCentre as your daily for the time being.**

   # **OpenCore 0.8.2 EFI for the ThinkCentre M73 Tiny**